 Password managers are another way individuals and organizations are trying to reduce the risk of using passwords.
 Like other security tools, password managers can help, but they are not a complete solution that will absolve your organization from password-related risks.
 Another aspect to consider is that most password managers were found to have vulnerabilities or even had breaches over the years.

 By deploying a password manager to your team, you put your security in the hands of these tools.
 A few notable security incidents include LastPass, My1Login, KeePass, OneLogin, PasswordBox, MyPasswords, Avast Passwords, and RoboForm.
 Google Project Zero’s Tavis Ormandy disclosed some of these vulnerabilities, including vulnerabilities in their browser plugins.

 Our recommendations?
 Password managers can help minimize the IT overhead of password retrieval, but they also introduce another potential supply chain attack on organizations.

 In our password-protected world, a strong security policy includes the vendors and people on every team.
 Policies need to be well thought out, users need to comply, and admins need to do right by the users by not assuming intruders can’t get in to steal passwords in the first place.
-The NIST’s recommendations and findings are certainly a good place for everyone to start.
+The NIST’s recommendations and findings are a good place for everyone to start.
 Next up, read this blog post, 7 Ways Hackers Steal Your Password.